Updated July 2017

 Translated, via analogy: Imagine yourself at a public water fountain.
 As long as you’re using it legally (not, say, poisoning the water supply), no one is allowed to tackle you in order to take their turn.
 Everyone must stand in line to wait until you’re done, regardless of how long it takes.
 They may have strong feelings about that, but regardless, assault is a no-no. Similarly, use of public roads is a case of first come, first served—which has some pretty radical implications for cyclists:

 We cannot “impede traffic”.

 The State of Ohio Court of Appeals ruled in State v Selz that requiring cyclists to travel at the speed of motor vehicle traffic would effectively ban them from public roadways, which is not what the law intends.
 This ruling is important because it affirms the idea that cyclists impeding traffic is nonsensical; we are traffic!
 Vehicle operators can’t be expected to maintain speeds faster than the inherent speed of the vehicle in/on which they’ve chosen to travel.
 And just as farm equipment can’t be expected to maintain a speed of 55mph, bicycles can’t be expected to maintain a consistent 25mph.

 We do not have to “share the road”.

 “Share the road” is a horrible, terrible made-up phrase meant to help cyclists assert their right to a lane.
-But it is commonly interpreted by motorists to mean that cyclists should always share our lane with (ahem, defer to) them.
+But it is commonly misinterpreted by motorists to mean that cyclists should share our lane with (ahem, defer to) them.
 Again—size, speed and traffic volume are irrelevant when it comes to who’s got right of way, and nothing in the law requires us to yield to other traffic, for any reason.
 In fact, it can be extremely dangerous to do so!